Need to Import Electric Fans?

 Checking the Bulbs

-Using bulbs with a wattage higher than the fixture’s maximum rating is a common mistake and can cause problems.
-Most light fixtures have a label inside the socket or on the fixture itself indicating the maximum allowable wattage (e.g., “Max 60W”).
-Using a higher wattage bulb can overheat the socket and wiring, potentially damaging them or triggering a built-in limiter device that shuts off the light.
-Remove the bulbs and check their wattage against the fixture’s rating.
-If you’ve used incorrect bulbs, replace them with bulbs of the correct wattage or lower.
-LED bulbs are a great option as they use much less wattage for the same brightness and generate less heat.
+• Verify Bulb Wattage: Using bulbs with a wattage higher than the fixture’s maximum rating can cause problems.
+Most fixtures have a label inside the socket (e.g., “Max 60W”).
+A high-wattage bulb can overheat the socket or trigger a limiter device that shuts the light off.
+Replace any incorrect bulbs with ones of the correct wattage or lower.
+LED bulbs are a great option as they use less wattage and run cooler.

 Inspecting Sockets and Wiring